-Today’s Conversation explores how unrecognized fears undermine the courage we need to act in our own best interest.
+Today’s Conversation explores how unrecognized fears undermine the courage necessary to act in our own best interest.

 Herman Hesse’s 1922 novel, Siddhartha, portrays Siddhartha’s journey from spiritual seeker to businessman and back.
-The story provides penetrating insight into the challenges that can derail effectiveness.
+The story provides insight into challenges that derail effectiveness.

 After leaving his life as a samana (spiritual mendicant), Siddhartha entered business because he had fallen in love with an elegant courtesan who required expensive gifts.

-In his first job interview, Siddhartha was asked why he believed he could manage Kamaswami’s vast estate without any previous business experience.
+In his first job interview, Siddhartha was asked how he could possibly manage Kamaswami’s vast estate without any previous business experience.
 Siddhartha enigmatically replied,

 - “I can think,